Avvai Shanmugi: Plot

 Rathna is a girl who is in love with Pandian, but is constantly rebuffed.
-Basha takes up the role of a mute Iyer cook and is admitted into Vishwanathan's house on the recommendation of Shanmugi.
-However, Basha is caught later while doing his namaz, thereby blowing his cover.
-Hilarious circumstances follow and slowly Shanmugi manages to convince the household of her sincerity.
-So much so that Vishwanathan begins to develop a liking for Shanmugi and in fact proposes to her too.
+Basha takes up the role of a mute Iyer cook and is admitted into Vishwanathan's house on the recommendation of Shanmugi, after the previous cook was caught stealing.
+However, Basha is caught while doing his namaz by Vishwanathan's secretary Sethuram Iyer, blowing his cover.
+Hilarious circumstances follow and slowly Shanmugi manages to convince the household of her sincerity, so much so that Vishwanathan begins to develop a liking for Shanmugi and in fact proposes to her too.
 Around the same time, Mudaliyar, the house-owner of the place where Pandian lives, happens to bump into Shanmugi and sympathises with her for being a widow.
 Eventually, Mudaliyar too begins to develop a liking for her.

 Meanwhile, Pandian slowly begins to realise that Janaki has not totally forgotten him.
 Shanmugi rebuffs Vishwanathan's proposals by saying that her husband is alive.
-Adding to the chaos, she tells Vishwanathan that Joseph is her husband; while Pandian tells Sethuramar, Vishwanathan's secretary, that Mudaliyar is Shanmugi's husband.
+Adding to the chaos, she tells Vishwanathan that Joseph is her husband, while Pandian tells Sethuram Iyer that Mudaliyar is Shanmugi's husband.
 There is much confusion after this, but it is resolved at last.
 Shanmugi convinces Vishwanathan that Janaki's right place is by her husband.
-While Viswanathan goes off to talk to his estranged son-in-law, Shanmugi reveals her true self as Pandian to Basha by removing her blouse.
+While Vishwanathan goes off to talk to his estranged son-in-law, Shanmugi reveals her true self as Pandian to Basha by removing her blouse.
 This is seen by Janaki, who misunderstands the scene and believes Shanmugi to be a seductress.
+In anguish, Janaki hurriedly starts her car and drives to Pandian's house.

-Janaki goes to Pandian's house to reclaim him, but upon seeing Rathna waiting there, and Shanmugi's clothes lying around, thinks that her husband, too, is promiscuous.
-Janaki leaves and attempts suicide by jumping into a river, but Shanmugi stops her.
-Shanmugi reveals her identity as Pandian.
-Janaki and Pandian reconcile, while Pandian "kills off" Shanmugi by attributing her "death" to drowning while attempting to save Janaki from committing suicide.
+Janaki reaches Pandian's house to reclaim him, but upon seeing Rathna waiting there, and Shanmugi's clothes lying around, thinks that her husband, too, is promiscuous.
+She drives to a bridge and attempts suicide by jumping into a river, but Shanmugi saves her and reveals her identity as Pandian.
+Janaki and Pandian reconcile, while Pandian "kills off" Shanmugi by attributing her "death" to drowning while saving Janaki.